 - Incentive for over-65s to downsize, by permitting extra super contributions.
 From 1 July 2018, Australians aged 65 years or over will be able to contribute the proceeds of a house sale (up to $300,000 for an individual, or $600,000 for a couple) without having to satisfy a work test, and without having to worry about the annual $100,000 non-concessional contributions cap.
 In addition, individuals with a total superannuation balance of more than $1.6 million will still be able to make a superannuation contribution under this downsizing policy.
 For more information about the conditions of this proposed measure, see SuperGuide articles Over 65?
 Sell your home, and contribute more to super and Contributing super by downsizing your home: 10-point guide.

 - SMSF borrowings to count towards $1.6 million transfer balance cap, and $1.6 million total superannuation balance.
 Effective from 1 July 2017 (and subject to legislation), the outstanding balance of an LRBA will be included in a member’s annual total superannuation balance, and the repayment of the principal and interest from a member’s accumulation account will be recorded as a credit in the member’s transfer balance account.
 For more information on how the transfer balance cap works, see SuperGuide article Retirement phase: A super guide to the $1.6 million transfer balance cap.
-For more information on how a $1.6 million total super balance stops you from making after-tax contributions, see SuperGuide article Non-concessional contributions: 10 facts about the $100,000 cap.
+For more information on how a $1.6 million total super balance stops you from making after-tax contributions, see SuperGuide article 2018/2019 guide to non-concessional contributions (after-tax super contributions).

 - Non-arm’s length transactions subject to stricter rules.
 From 1 July 2018 (and subject to legislation), SMSFs using related party transactions on non-commercial terms (to increase super savings), will need to take into account expenses that normally apply to a commercial transaction when assessing whether the transaction is on a commercial basis.